BidnessForB/postman-sdk/src/environments/__tests__/README.md

 2. `getEnvironments` (workspace-scoped) - Verify workspace filtering
 3. `createEnvironment` - Create a test environment with variables
 4. `getEnvironment` - Retrieve the created environment
-5. `modifyEnvironment` (name) - Update the environment name
+5. `modifyEnvironment` (name) - Update the environment name using JSON Patch replace
-6. `modifyEnvironment` (values) - Update environment variables
+6. `modifyEnvironment` (add variable) - Add a new variable using JSON Patch add
+7. `modifyEnvironment` (replace variable value) - Update a variable value using JSON Patch replace
+8. `modifyEnvironment` (remove variable) - Remove a variable using JSON Patch remove
-7. `deleteEnvironment` - Create and delete a temporary environment
+9. `deleteEnvironment` - Create and delete a temporary environment

 ## Implementation Notes